 There are two major reasons behind why getting your first credit card is a good move — it can help you build a credit history and it can save you money through reward programs.
 The benefits from these two factors can have a huge impact on your overall financial standing.
 As long as you manage to avoid the negative aspects of credit cards, there is very little reason to delay applying.

 The sooner you open up a credit card, the better it will be for your credit score.
-A majority of lending decisions today are based on FICO scores.
-The five chief factors that impact this model are: credit history length (15%), credit inquiries (10%), debt burden (30%), payment history (35%), and the types of credit accounts open (10%).
-As soon as you sign up for your first credit card, you can start to build up your payment history and credit history length, which together account for 50% of a FICO 8 score.
+A majority of lending decisions today are based on your FICO Score.
+The five chief factors that impact this model are:

 One thing to know when you’re new to credit is that building up a credit file can take a long time.
 The most popular credit scores range from 300 to 850, and anything above 700 is generally considered "good".
 It can take several years of never missing payments and growing the average age of your credit accounts to get there.
 That is why it’s important to sign up for your first credit card as soon as possible.

-Note: The ‘credit history length’ we mentioned above is actually calculated as an average age of your credit accounts.
+Note: The "credit history length" we mentioned above looks at the age of your oldest account and newest account as well as the average age of all your credit accounts.
 Therefore, if you opened up your first credit card two years ago, and a brand new one today, your average age of credit would be one year.
 If you’re just starting to build your credit score, it’s better to get your first card and allow that account to mature, before you go ahead and open up new ones.

 Another reason to prefer credit cards to other modes of payment is the rewards they can earn you.
 Many credit cards earn consumers points, miles or cash back with every purchase.
-This translates to a small percentage return on every transaction – typically between 1% and 2%.
+This translates to a small percentage return on every transaction — typically between 1% and 2%.
 While it may not seem like much, it does add up over time.
-According to the Bureau of Labor Statistics, the average consumer spends roughly $1,430 each month on expenses that could be charged to a credit card.
-Assuming even the bare minimum 1% return, which can translate to a $172 value every year.
+According to the Bureau of Labor Statistics (BLS), the average consumer spends roughly $1,765 each month on expenses that could be charged to a credit card.
+Assuming even the bare minimum 1% return, which can translate to a $211.75 value every year.

-Individuals applying for their first credit card will likely not qualify for cards with significantly higher rewards rates.
-However, when you consider the credit-score building argument above, the sooner one signs up and begins working on improving their score, the sooner they will be able to double or even triple their average savings.
+Individuals applying for their first credit card will likely not qualify for cards with high rewards rates.
+However, consider the credit score building factor: The sooner you sign up and begin working on improving your score, the sooner you will be able to improve your score and qualify for better cards.

 You shouldn't open a credit card account if you believe it will drive you to debt.
 Credit cards allow consumers to spend beyond their means, and to pay for everyday items in installments.
-This is dangerous if the user doesn't show self-control, and buys things he or she can't afford.
-Credit card debt is bad debt, since the interest you’ll pay is extremely high.
-The average credit card interest rate currently stands at about 17%.
+This is dangerous if the user doesn't show self-control and buys things they can't afford.
+Credit card debt is considered bad debt, since the interest you’ll pay is extremely high.
+The average credit card interest rate currently stands at almost 16%.

 The only people who should be using credit cards are those who pay off all their purchases at the end of the month.
-Realistically, this is not how things turn out however.
-Certain economic conditions may force individuals to become revolvers, or people who carry a balance month-to-month.
+Realistically, this is not always how things turn out.
+Certain economic conditions may force individuals to become revolvers, or people who carry a balance month to month.
 However, if it is within your means to avoid credit card interest, you should always do so.
 No matter how many rewards you earn, you will not outpace the money you’d sink into interest payments.

 If you have trouble controlling your spending, it is recommended you don’t open up a credit card until you manage to get that under control.
-The average credit card debt in the United States for indebted households currently stands at over $15,000.
+The average credit card debt per household in the United States currently sits at $6,270.
 This figure is also quickly rising.
 If mishandled, it can take many years to pay off such a debt.

 When you are shopping for your first credit card, you should narrow down your choices to student cards and secured credit cards.
 These will be available to you, even if you don’t have a credit file.
 Assuming you plan to always pay off your credit card, focus on maximizing your rewards.
 Otherwise, your priority should be getting a first credit card with the lowest possible interest.

 To help consumers select a rewards credit card that best fits their spending, we built a calculator that helps estimate each card’s rewards based on how they spend.
-If you want to learn more about these card offers, you can look at our article: Best Starter Credit Cards.
+If you want to learn more about these card offers, you can check out our roundup of best starter credit cards.

 Once you open up your first credit card, you should understand how your bill works.
 You can read our comprehensive guide on credit card billing here, or read the following summary for the high-level details.

 Due date.
 Your credit card bill will be due on the same day every month.
-Therefore, if your first bill is due on the 3rd day of the month, you can expect the following bills to fall on the 3rd of each subsequent month.
+Therefore, if your first bill is due on the third day of the month, you can expect the following bills to fall on the third of each subsequent month.
 This should make it easier to anticipate bills, and not miss a payment.